Maximizing Your Crawl Budget For Efficient Indexing

 Your crawl budget is the number of pages Google will crawl on your site, each time Google’s spiders/robots crawl your site.

 Sounds pretty simple right?
 Well, yes at a basic level but this is something that many SEO’s tend to overlook when in reality it should be a significant factor when determining how you instruct search engines to crawl your site and how you execute on a variety of technical SEO initiatives.

 Identify your crawl budget is much simpler than many would assume.
 All it takes is access to the Google Webmaster Tools (now Google Search Console) account for the website you are working on.
 To find your crawl budget all you need to do is navigate through Search Console with the following path:

 One you are in the crawl stats report, take a look at the top graph and the metrics to the right of it.
 Google actually tells you how many pages on your website are crawled on a high, average and low day.
 The average number of pages crawled per day is your crawl budget.
-In the example below, the crawl budget is 7,810 pages per day.

 Now that you’ve identified your crawl budget, how do you make the most of it to ensure your website is being crawled in entirety and efficiently so that your important pages are all indexed efficiently?
 Wonder no more, as there are several simple technical SEO strategies that you are probably already utilizing in some capacity, but you may not be aligning with your crawl budget to make the most of it.